hughperkins/cltorch/doc/ContributorGuidelines.md

 # Possible future libraries that might be useful to use

 * viennacl: might provide competitive GEMM
-* clBLAS: might provide competitive GEMM
+* clBLAST: might provide competitive GEMM
 * blas.compute: might provide useful implementations of sort, scan, (maybe also reduce, but we already have custom torch implementation for reduce)